TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.41.md

 ---

-And he cometh the third time, and saith unto them, Sleep on now, and take your rest: it is enough; the hour is come; behold, the Son of man is betrayed into the hands of sinners.
+He came the third time, and said to them, "Sleep on now, and take your rest.
+It is enough.
+The hour has come.
+Behold, the Son of Man is betrayed into the hands of sinners.